 Whiten Dirty Socks

 If your kids are anything like mine, they walk outside in white socks, leaving them covered in dirt.
 You can use this baking soda hack to remove the stuck-on dirt and brighten your whites.
-(As a bonus, it eliminates stinky odors too.)
+(As a bonus, it eliminates stinky sock odors.)

 - Fill a sink or bucket with warm water